chapel-lang/chapel/doc/rst/language/spec/modules.rst

    M1, the main module, uses M2.M3 and then M2, thus M2.M3 must be
    initialized.
 Because M2.M3 is a nested module, M4 (which is used by M2) must be initialized first.
 M2 itself is initialized, followed by M2.M3.
-Finally M1 is initialized, and the main function is run.
+Finally M1 is initialized, and the main procedure is run.

 .. _Module_Deinitialization_Order: